Let’s explore some common use cases for AWS AppSync, where AWS AppSync can help to build GraphQL APIs fast.

 Simple Data-Centric GraphQL API

 A typical use-case for AppSync is providing a data-centric API to an existing data source.
 The advantage of AppSync is the simplicity of building such a GraphQL API, especially when connecting to Amazon Elasticsearch, AWS Lambda or Amazon DynamoDB.
 Not having to set up any infrastructure allows for quick turnaround times.
+I show you, how this is done in the AWS App Sync Book.

 Offline Access and Synchronization for Apps

-AppSync clients may add a local offline storage for the data delivered by the GraphQL API.
+AppSync clients may add local offline storage for the data delivered by the GraphQL API.
 This offline storage is a cache that works as follows: A copy of each query request and response is cached locally and for each mutation, the cache is updated with a write-through strategy, meaning the data is written both to the cache and to the GraphQL API.

 Offline support allows us to create optimistic user interfaces, that provide a consistent user experience regardless of the current network availability.
 With an optimistic UI, data can be manipulated when the device is in an offline state.